receet/slate/source/index.html.md

-shipCharge | Amount of shipping, if any | No shipTaxAmount | Tax Amount of shipping, if any | No totalAdjustment | Discount amount of list item | No adjustmentDescription | Item Level Discout description (e.g. 10% Discount) | No itemNumber | (STRING) Item Number, barcode, etc.. | No variant | (STRING)| No comboItems | List of comboItems | No
+shipCharge | Amount of shipping, if any | No shipTaxAmount | Tax Amount of shipping, if any | No totalAdjustment | Discount amount of list item | No adjustmentDescription | Item Level Discount description (e.g. 10% Discount) | No itemNumber | (STRING) Item Number, bar-code, etc.. | No variant | (STRING)| No comboItems | List of comboItems | No discount | List of discount | No modifiers | List of discount | No

 **Combo Items Object**